Javelina rescued after stopping traffic on Phoenix freeway

 The Arizona Department of Public Safety says the young javelina was one of two that brought traffic on State Route 51 to a standstill Monday afternoon.

-DPS officials say troopers tried to round up the animals, which were on the northbound lanes.
+DPS officials say several troopers tried to round up the animals, which were on the northbound lanes.

 Trooper Martin Sotelo managed to wrangle one javelina.
 The other ran off and eluded capture.